 High excise duties on tobacco products and anti-tobacco legislation

 Governments also resort to anti-tobacco legislation and anti-smoking laws to discourage tobacco and cigarette consumption.
 Legislation such as those banning smoking in public places leads to a reduction in cigarette sales.
-Family Smoking Prevention and Tobacco Control Act, 2009 also gave the US Food & Drug Administration (FDA) the authority to regulate the tobacco industry, which may lead to greater restrictions on tobacco products.
+Family Smoking Prevention and Tobacco Control Act, 2009 also gave the U.S. Food & Drug Administration (FDA) the authority to regulate the tobacco industry, which has led to greater restrictions on tobacco products.
 The FDA can limit what goes into tobacco products.
-For instance, in 2010 the organization enforced a ban on the use of strawberry, vanilla, chocolate, clove, and other such flavors in cigarettes and required the ingredients to be publicized as well as limited marketing, especially to young people.
+For instance, in 2010, the organization enforced a ban on the use of strawberry, vanilla, chocolate, clove, and other such flavors in cigarettes and required the ingredients to be publicized as well as limited marketing, especially to young people.
 There is also a risk of ban or restrictions on menthol cigarettes that currently comprise almost 30% of cigarette sales.

 Most tobacco and cigarette businesses today follow a Price-Profit First Strategy and enjoy a significant room for strong net pricing and margin expansion.
 Despite declining cigarette sales, revenues and profit margins are maintained through higher pricing.